ad-leb/justsock/README.md

 # justsock -- just some sockets :]

 Little lib for basic using sockets.
-I put here some of frequently socket operations like template and use it as lib.
+I put here some of frequently used socket operations like template and use it as lib.

 > This little repo is Linux-only compatibility.